Talk show host, former politician Jerry Springer dies at 79: reports

 After leaving politics, Springer joined WLWT in Cincinnati as a news anchor and commentator.

-Then in the 90s, Springer became a staple of daytime television.
-“The Jerry Springer Show” was filled with seething spurned lovers, gender fluid guests before that was a term and pretty much anyone who was spoiling for a fight.
+In the 1990s, Springer became a staple of daytime television.
+“The Jerry Springer Show” was filled with seething spurned lovers, gender-fluid guests (before that was a term) and pretty much anyone who was spoiling for a fight.
 It even provoked serious end-of-civilization-as-we-know-it talk.

 In 2018, after more than 4,000 episodes, “The Jerry Springer Show” came to an end.